AdamTakvam/DrBash/README.md

 ## system.shd/
 A collection of commands to make life as a system administrator more palatable.

-* ad-hoc-web-server : A quick and easy web server that provides HTTP access to whatever files are in the current directory when you run the command.
-* chmodt : Adds the ability to specify whether you want chmod to act on only files or directories.
-Particularly useful if you don't like destroying your directory structure when recursing subdirectories.
-It's actually quite surprising that this is not in the command itself.
-...

 ## zfs.shd/
 It may be the best file system ever, but there's always room for some tweaks.